-Reaching down to the Strand – I made a left turn onto the bike path that connect Noordwijk with Zandvoort through the Dunes.
+Reaching down to the Strand – I made a left turn onto the bike path that connects Noordwijk with Zandvoort through the Dunes.

-The bike path that goes through the dunes, is really fun to bike as it’s up and down no major hills a few inclines with run offs.
-On today’s ride I was wearing my bike jersey that have the “Back to Ride for a living planet” printed on it.
+The bike path that goes through the dunes, is really fun to bike as it’s up and down no major hills a few inclines with runoffs.
+On today’s ride, I was wearing my bike jersey that has the “Back to Ride for a living planet” printed on it.

 Km 46 to 58